 - Any unused appropriations made to the Department of Education for these purposes that were not transferred to the Hope Scholarship Board due to an accumulated balance from prior years.

-Section III – Hope Scholarship Program – Definitions
+Section IV – Hope Scholarship Program – Definitions

 The following words have the meanings ascribed to them unless the context clearly indicates a different meaning:

 - “Account” or “scholarship” means a Hope Scholarship account, awarded pursuant to this article, to which funds are allocated by the board to the parent or parents of an eligible Hope Scholarship student in order to pay qualifying education expenses to educate the student pursuant to the requirements and conditions of this law;

 - “Board” means the Hope Scholarship Board created pursuant to Section IV of this law;

 - “Curriculum” means a completed course of study for a particular content area or grade level, including any supplemental materials required by the curriculum;

 - “Education service provider” means a person or organization that receives payments from Hope Scholarship accounts to provide educational goods and services to Hope Scholarship students;